Soundcloud - Strategic Design Opportunity

 3. Adding Icons to the Library improves visual hierarchy and category differentiation, reducing user cognitive load.

-Overall, I felt that SoundCloud mainly lacked visual hierarchy and in my perspective a typography system at large.
+Overall, I felt that SoundCloud lacked visual hierarchy and a typographic system.
 I created a coherent type system for this project that improves the visual hierarchy on my wireframes.

 I needed to find a good template for the mobile checkout experience.
 The outdoor retailer Backcountry shows excellent UX principles for their mobile system and I used their spacing principles for their input form.
 In my early drafts, I experimented with a light mode to distinguish it from the rest of the user flows.